 Following a report from a concerned member of the public about a group of donkeys, one of The Donkey Sanctuary’s welfare advisers, Charly Wain, visited the herd at a smallholding in the North East of England.

-There she found donkeys, goats and a Shetland pony sharing a muddy field; they had very little food, limited grazing, and no hardstanding to help keep the donkeys’ hooves dry and in good condition.
+There she found the donkeys sharing a muddy field; they had very little food, limited grazing, and no hardstanding to help keep the donkeys’ hooves dry and in good condition.
 The fencing was unsafe, and the field was full of hazards including plastic, rubbish and old farm machinery.

 The 14 donkeys, including three young foals, were standing with their hooves in thick mud and appeared to be underweight.
 “A large, dark-brown donkey, now called Archie, caught my eye as he walked towards me,” says Charly.
 “His front right hoof was long and beginning to deviate outwards.
 Some of the other adults also had long hooves, and their coats were patchy and uneven.”